TheDreamer/beastie-work/patches/README.md

 PATCHES
 =======
+archivers/quazip

+	This port got updated, but it wouldn't build.
+After some investigation, it was obviously a problem of conflict with installed port.
+Specifically for libquazip.so.
+Instead of resorting to "make clean deinstall reinstall", I made it hack the Makefile so to force it use the built one instead of the installed one.

+	PR: ports/187735

 databases/memcached

 	It is becoming a peeve of ports that work fine, but PORTREVISION is bumped so that it will disrupted "portmaster -a"